Grant Batty

-Grant Bernard Batty (born 31 August 1951 in Greytown, New Zealand) is a former rugby union footballer.
+Grant Bernard Batty (31 August 1951 – 16 January 2026) was a New Zealand rugby union footballer.
 A diminutive but effective wing for the All Blacks, Batty played domestically for Wellington and Bay of Plenty.
-A crowd favourite, "Batts" was almost invariably the smallest man on the field.
-He was also nicknamed "Twinkle Toes", or "Pocket Rocket" for his small size, explosive acceleration, and fearless combative approach.
+A crowd favourite, he was usually the smallest man on the field.
+Nicknamed "Batts", he was also known as "Twinkle Toes" or "Pocket Rocket" for his small size, explosive acceleration, and fearless combative approach.
 His rugby career was cut short by a knee injury, leading to his retirement in 1977 at age 25.

+Early life

+Batty was born in Greytown on 31 August 1951, and educated at Kuranui College.

 Rugby career

-"Grant Batty", a biography by Bob Howitt, was published in 1977 by Rugby Press Limited (ISBN 0 9597553 0 6).
-This states Grant played 102 first class matches and scored 109 tries.
+In his career, Batty played 102 first class matches and scored 109 tries.
 He stated his three favourite tries out of the 45 he scored for New Zealand to be: